 However, the different clans (and the non-clan characters) have wide variety of very different faces.

-John Romita Sr., second main artist for Spider-Man, had one design for attractive female characters.
-It got so bad that at one point, Mary Jane Watson was given a Funny Afro just to distinguish her from Gwen Stacy, as their faces were near-identical.
-A little credit has to be given to him for consistently drawing Gwen with high cheekbones and Mary Jane with dimples and a cleft chin, a template that most of the artists who succeeded him followed.
+John Romita Sr., the second main artist for Spider-Man, had only one design for attractive women.
+It got so bad that at one point Mary Jane Watson was given a Funny Afro just to distinguish her from Gwen Stacy, as their faces were identical.
+However, a little credit has to be given to him for consistently drawing Gwen with high cheekbones and Mary Jane with dimples and a cleft chin, a template that most of the artists who succeeded him followed.

-John Byrne (of Fantastic Four, The Man of Steel) is known for having his male faces look the same, while his female characters all have the same face.
+John Byrne (of Fantastic Four, The Man of Steel) is known for having his male faces look pretty similar (with trademark square jaws), while his female faces are entirely identical.
 This is especially noticeable when his Batman and Superman are on the same page: the two of them are twins who happen to wear different costumes.

 He averts this in the Generations graphic novels, starring Superman and Batman, because he draws Batman with the distinctive Lantern Jaw that he sported back in the Silver Age.

 Ditto Jim Lee.
 Batman and Superman appear to be clones, and all women are identical.
 This has caused a lot of confusion in certain parts.

 This trope was in full force in the Golden and Silver Age DC Comics.
 Consider all the times that Superman and Batman were able to pose as each other with no one figuring it out until they explicitly identified themselves.

 The semi-internet-famous meme 'Tony Stark Is Everyone'.
 Turns out that without his distinctive mustache, Tony Stark becomes Bruce Wayne.
 Adding glasses made him Clark Kent.
 From there, the permutations are endless.